ISO Certification

 ISO Certification is a conferred status when an organization’s products, services, or management systems comply with standards that are generally recognized worldwide and established by the International Organization for Standardization (ISO).
 The major purpose of these norms is to guarantee that quality, safety, efficiency, reliability, and consistency are preserved in all sectors globally.

-International standards certification is crucial in the improvement of the internal processes of companies, meeting the expectations of regulators, increasing the loyalty of customers, and hence, obtaining a good reputation both in the local and foreign markets.
+International standards certification is crucial in the improvement of the internal processes of companies, meeting the expectations of regulators, increasing customer loyalty, and hence, obtaining a good reputation both in the local and foreign markets.

-The story of ISO is very much connected to the year 1920 when the International Federation of National Standardizing Associations (ISA) was established in Geneva, Switzerland.
-Unfortunately, because of the Second World War, the ISA was forced to shut down its office in 1942.
-In fact, there was a meeting between the representatives of the former ISA and the United Nations Standards Coordinating Committee (UNSCC) in London in October 1946 to discuss the establishment of a new worldwide standards organization.
+The story of ISO is closely linked to the year 1920 when the International Federation of National Standardizing Associations (ISA) was established in Geneva, Switzerland.
+Unfortunately, due to the Second World War, the ISA was forced to shut down its office in 1942.
+In October 1946, representatives of the former ISA met with the United Nations Standards Coordinating Committee (UNSCC) in London to discuss the establishment of a new worldwide standards organization.

-ISO is a global NGO and is comprised of the standardization bodies of over 150 nations.
-The Organization has published over 16,500 standards that regulate a wide range of areas such as quality management, environmental protection, information security, food safety, medical devices, and occupational health and safety.
-The member countries’ delegates meet frequently to develop, revise, and update standards based on worldwide practices that are changing.
+ISO is a global NGO comprised of the standardization bodies of over 150 nations.
+The organization has published over 16,500 standards covering areas such as quality management, environmental protection, information security, food safety, medical devices, and occupational health and safety.
+Delegates from member countries meet frequently to develop, revise, and update standards based on evolving global practices.

-ISO certification is evidence that a firm implements best practices that are globally accepted in its operations.
-Even though ISO is responsible for the creation of standards, it is not the one that provides certificates.
-The accredited certification bodies that review the companies for specific ISO standards are the ones that provide the certificates.
+ISO certification serves as evidence that a firm implements globally accepted best practices in its operations.
+While ISO develops the standards, it does not issue certificates; accredited certification bodies evaluate companies against specific ISO standards and provide the certificates.

 ISO standards provide a roadmap for organizations to: